 Weather can change from sunny to rainy in a matter of minutes so a light waterproof jacket with a hoody is advisable.
 The uneven path can be hard on the knees so carrying Nordic walking sticks or any other support is a good idea.

 Wooden sticks are available for hire at the base of the trek for less than 1 USD.
-Except for a cafeteria at the mid-way point which serves coffee(a very big cup), biscuits and few other refreshments, no other eatables or drinks are unavailable en route save for the welcoming waterfall near the monastery whose water is very much drinkable.
+Except for a cafeteria at the mid-way point which serves coffee(a very big cup), biscuits and a few other refreshments, no other eatables or drinks are unavailable en route save for the welcoming waterfall near the monastery whose water is very much drinkable.

 The cafeteria serves a decent lunch buffet in the afternoons.
 Hotels generally provide a packed lunch and snack for the trek on prior notice.
 Carry a bottle of water and some light snacks in a backpack.
 Rest whenever needed and savour the trek in an unhurried manner.